andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 ## Use HTTPS everywhere

-Http is a text protocol, so anyone sniffing your network traffic is able to read the content of the http comunication, for this reason you must use https in every endpoint in your site in production.
+Http is a text protocol, so anyone sniffing your network traffic is able to read the content of the http communication, for this reason you must use https in every endpoint in your site in production.

 Some people think only critical places like checkout, payment,